Scholarships and fees

 The programme participation cost covers the institutional tuition fees, insurance and participation in all teaching activities of the programme, including lab courses, excursions, and master thesis project.

-For student intake September 2025, SINReM awards EIT AVSA scholarhips.
+For student intake September 2026, SINReM awards consortium scholarships.
 The scholarships are awarded by the SINReM Student Selection Committee, based on the strength of the academic profile and motivation.

-The EIT RawMaterials AVSA scholarship is a partial scholarship of 15,000 euro in total for the full 2-year programme.
+The consortium scholarship is a partial scholarship of 15,000 euro in total for the full 2-year programme.

 Total cost for self-funding students

-The estimated total cost of the SINReM programme for self-funding students is approximately 30,000 euro for nationals of the European Economic Area (EEA) and Switzerland, and 45,000 euro for all other nationalities.
-The EIT RawMaterials AVSA scholarship offers partial funding of 15,000 euro.
+The estimated total cost of the SINReM programme for self-funding students is approximately 30,000 euro for nationals of the European Economic Area (EEA) and Switzerland, and 40,000 euro for all other nationalities.

 The estimated total cost includes the programme participation cost, travel costs to/from/within Europe, and living costs of around 1,000 euro per month.